MsureCFD/DFIBMFoam/README.md

 ## Features

-- Easy to use
+- Less code and easy to use.
+No complex IBM reconstruction but can get a good result
-- Second order inertpolation and distribution
+- Second order velocity inertpolation and force distribution
-- 2d but can be easily chaged to 3d
+- 2D but can be easily chaged to 3D

 ## Installation